 In a way, mobility has enabled the HR function to find a place in the boardroom.
 The reason: Mobility is considered much earlier in business planning because of the impact of the global workforce.
 For example, if an organization was considering entry into a new market, HR would have to collaborate with other functions to understand the local talent landscape and other staffing requirements.
 In fact, even in mergers and acquisitions, the HR mobility function plays a crucial role in advising on talent strategies and regulatory considerations.
 The HR mobility team has to devise different approaches to talent management and staffing because of the following challenges:

 - A complex and dynamic regulatory framework

 - Consistency in the application of rules and exceptions

 Changing talent landscape

-Global mobility is important for organizations to become agile, foster employee engagement, and nurture a globalised workplace.
-Of all the challenges listed above, a greater challenge lies in building a global mobility network to support the fast growing resourcing needs.
+Global mobility is important for organizations to become agile, foster employee engagement, and nurture a globalized workplace.
+Of all the challenges listed above, a greater challenge lies in building a global mobility network to support the fast-growing resourcing needs.
 It remains to be seen how talent sourcing and mobility professionals will occupy the centre-stage and help businesses to establish a global mobility network.